The Ultimate Guide To Working Out At Home

 Romanian Deadlifts

 - Begin by selecting a pair of dumbbells.
-Once you secure your grip, stand tall with a braced core.

-- Maintaining a flat back and tight core, bend at the knees slightly while you simultaneously push your hips back.
+Once you secure your grip, stand tall with a braced core. - Maintaining a flat back and tight core, bend at the knees slightly while you simultaneously push your hips back.

 - Keep your arms straight and the dumbbells close to the body.

 - Make sure your upper body remains flat as you bend over.
-You will feel tension in the back of your legs.
-This is how you know you’re activating the hamstrings.

-- Once your upper body is parallel to the ground, pause and slowly return to the starting position.
+This is how you know you’re activating the hamstrings. - Once your upper body is parallel to the ground, pause and slowly return to the starting position.

 Here’s a video demonstration: